 The devil is in the details.
 For many decades, Hamilton has contained much more than its share of the welfare and service-dependent poor, including those with physical and mental disabilities.
 In this regard, its hospitals and service agencies act as magnets on a regional scale.

-The numbers involved were increased by the deinstitutionalisation of the mentally ill, a policy promoted in Ontario as in many other jurisdictions from the 1960s (Dear and Wolch, 1987), while further challenges have arisen in recent years as Hamilton became a favoured destination for refugees.
+The numbers involved were increased by the deinstitutionalization of the mentally ill, a policy promoted in Ontario as in many other jurisdictions from the 1960s (Dear and Wolch, 1987), while further challenges have arisen in recent years as Hamilton became a favoured destination for refugees.

 As a result, in 2005 the proportion of the city's residents who were dependent on government transfers (11.8 percent) was among the highest in country (Walks, 2013a: 27).
 So, too, was the incidence of poverty.
-It has been estimated that in 2006, 12.4 of the city's population were in 'severe' housing need (spending more than half of their income on housing), while an additional 19 percent were in 'core' need (more than 30 percent) (Gaetz et al, 2013: 17).
-Many occupy rooming houses or rental units in what were once single-family dwellings, about a third of which violate zoning regulations and some also fail to meet fire and electrical codes (van Dongen, 2012).
-The incidence of housing poverty rivals Toronto and Vancouver, where housing is much more expensive, and easily exceeds Winnipeg, a city with a comparably high proportion of low-income households.
+It has been estimated that in 2006, 12.4 percent of the city's population was in "severe" housing need (spending more than half of their income on housing), while an additional 19 percent were in "core" need (spending more than 30 percent) (Gaetz et al., 2013: 17).
+Many occupy rooming houses or rental units in what were once single-family dwellings, about a third of which violate zoning regulations, and some also fail to meet fire and electrical codes (van Dongen, 2012).
+And the incidence of "housing poverty," whereby households spend an excessively high proportion of their income on housing, rivals that in Toronto and Vancouver, where housing is much more expensive, and easily exceeds that of Winnipeg, a city with a comparably high proportion of low-income households.

-Deindustrialization, coupled with the large numbers of refugees, low-income immigrants and the welfare poor, helps to explain why Hamilton has been more affected by general income trends than most other Canadian cities.
+Deindustrialization, coupled with the large numbers of refugees, low-income immigrants, and the welfare poor, helps to explain why Hamilton has been more affected by general income trends than most other Canadian cities.
 Income inequality has increased in Canada in recent decades, as it has in most developed nations (Piketty, 2014).
 The increase was especially rapid between 1980 and 2000 (Walks, 2013a: 2).

 Hamilton has fared worse than the average.
-The standard measure of income inequality is the Gini coefficient, which can range from a value of 0 (perfect income equality) to 1 (complete inequality).
-In 1980, the Gini for the pretax income of individuals in the Hamilton CMA was 0.34, the lowest among the twelve largest CMAs in the country (Walks, 2013a: 28).
+The standard measure of income inequality is the Gini coefficient, which can range from a value of 0 (perfect income equality) to 1.0 (complete inequality).
+In 1980, the Gini for the pretax income of individuals in the Hamilton CMA was 0.34, the lowest among the 12 largest CMAs in the country (Walks, 2013a: 28).
 Over the next two decades, on this measure, inequality increased more rapidly than in any other major CMA, by a quarter.
-By 2000 the value was 0.386, fourth highest among the twelve CMAs.
+By 2000 the value was 0.386, fourth-highest among the 12 CMAs.

 The Gini measures the range of variation.
-Other indices have been constructed to measure the extent to which incomes are polarised towards, or cluster at, the ends of the income distribution.
-Here, too, the recent Canadian and international trend has been towards an increase; and again the rate of increase was greater in Hamilton than in any other Canadian metropolitan area (Walks, 2013a).
-If there is any Canadian city where we might expect to find a growing disparity among neighbourhoods then Hamilton is it.
+Other indices have been constructed to measure the extent to which incomes are polarized towards, or cluster at, the ends of the income distribution.
+Here, too, the recent Canadian and international trend has been towards an increase; again, the rate of increase was greater in Hamilton than in any other Canadian metropolitan area (Walks, 2013a).
+If there is any Canadian city in which we might expect to find a growing disparity among neighbourhoods, Hamilton is it.